 You were expecting maybe Alaska?

-Perhaps not surprisingly, he also wrote a couple of episodes of the American TV series Hawaiian Eye, which made its debut the same year Johnny first showed up.
+Perhaps not surprisingly, the American TV series Hawaiian Eye made its debut the same year Johnny first showed up.
 Just coincidence, I’m sure.
+And the fact Keene ended up writing a few episodes of it?
+Hey, these things happen…

 Day Keene was born Gunnar Hjerstedt in Chicago in 1904, and died in North Hollywood in 1969.
 Along the way he wrote for the theater, radio, the pulps and finally paperbacks.
 Well-received in France, many of his mystery and crime novels were first published there.